What Is It?

 Charities and estates can be beneficiaries of an IRA or retirement plan account, but they cannot be designated beneficiaries because they are not individuals.
 In addition, individuals who are beneficiaries of an IRA or plan may not qualify as designated beneficiaries under certain conditions.
 The post-death distribution options available to nondesignated beneficiaries generally include one or more of the following.

-If an IRA owner or retirement plan participant dies on or after his or her required beginning date for lifetime RMDs, and there are no designated beneficiaries on the account, required post-death distributions generally must be taken over the account owner's remaining single life expectancy (calculated in the year of death according to IRS life expectancy tables, up to a maximum of 17 years).
-For more information, see Life Expectancy Method.
+If an IRA owner or retirement plan participant dies on or after his or her required beginning date for lifetime RMDs, and there are no designated beneficiaries on the account, required post-death distributions generally must be taken over the account owner's remaining single life expectancy (calculated in the year of death according to IRS life expectancy tables).

-A spouse beneficiary can roll over death benefits received from an employer-sponsored retirement plan to either the spouse's own IRA, or to an IRA established in the deceased's name with the spouse as beneficiary (an "inherited IRA").
-In the past, neither of these options was available to nonspouse beneficiaries.
-While nonspouse beneficiaries still can not roll over inherited funds from an employer plan to their own IRA, the Pension Protection Act of 2006 lets a nonspouse beneficiary make a direct (trustee to trustee) rollover from a 401(k), 403(b), or governmental 457(b) plan to an inherited IRA, for distributions after 2006.
+While nonspouse beneficiaries cannot roll over inherited funds from an employer plan to their own IRA, they can make a direct (trustee to trustee) rollover from a 401(k), 403(b), or governmental 457(b) plan to an inherited IRA.
 If a nonspouse beneficiary elects a direct rollover, the amount directly rolled over is not includible in gross income in the year of the distribution.

 - The IRA must be established in a manner that identifies it as an inherited IRA, and also identifies the deceased employee and the beneficiary, for example, "Tom Smith as beneficiary of John Smith."